lfit/releng-global-jjb/docs/jjb/lf-macros.rst

 lf-provide-maven-settings-cleanup
 ---------------------------------

-Cleanup maven settings.xml configuration.
-This should be called at the end of any macros that calles the :ref:`lf-provide-maven-settings <lf-provide-maven-settings>` macro.
+Cleanup maven ``settings.xml`` configuration.
+Set at the end of any macros that calls the
+:ref:`lf-provide-maven-settings <lf-provide-maven-settings>` macro.

 lf-rtd-trigger-build